Skip to content

 Common questions about claiming home office expenses from SARS

 Self-employed individuals and sole traders may claim home office deductions if they have a dedicated room used regularly and exclusively for work.
-Employees may only claim if more than 50% of their income is earned from commission and their employer does not provide them with an office.
+Employees may also qualify, but the test depends on how they earn their income: salaried employees generally need to perform their duties mainly from that home office, while commission earners who derive more than 50% of remuneration from commission generally need to perform more than 50% of their duties away from an employer-provided office.
 The room must be specifically equipped for work purposes and not used for any other purpose.

 Divide the floor area of your dedicated home office by the total floor area of your home.
 For example, if your office is 15m² in a 150m² home, the ratio is 10%.
 SARS requires that the room be used exclusively and regularly for work — a bedroom that doubles as a study will not qualify.
 Measure only the internal floor area of each room for an accurate calculation.